ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/configuring-data/index.md

 ##### data

-You can create endpoints just for validation, in this case, data is used to finish the request in case you just need a validation or want to store the request in the collection.
+You can create endpoints just for validation or to actually store the request in the collection.
+If set to `true` it will store the request.

 ```application/json
 [